leq382121/InstaHeart/README.md

 - `appBoxAppearing` (boolean) here you have a Boolean stating if you have an irritating box in the bottom popping up.
 - `ifAuthentificatioRequired` (boolean) If Instagram is smart enough to determine few failed logins, set it to true and this will give you some time to autenthicate yourself.
 After authentication just wait remaining time and it will continue.
 - `minutesForAuth` (number) If `ifAuthentificatioRequired`is set to true, this will allow you to set how fast you are able to authenticate yourself (in minutes).
+- `hashtag` (string) if mode 3 is selected, this will be the hashtag used to follow and like new people using it. (write just a word without #).
+- `howmanypeopletofollowpersession` (number) is how many people you want to follow per session.

 # "mode"

 - 0 is going to like images as much as defined in `likesToClick`.
-- 1 is going to like images as much as defined in `likesToClick` and will repeat the process as many times, as defined in `sessionCounter` with pauses which time is defined by seconds in `pauseBetweenSessions`.
+- 1 is going to like images as much as defined in `likesToClick` and will repeat the process as many times, as defined in `sessionCounter` with pauses which time is defined in seconds `pauseBetweenSessions`.
 - 2 (`appBoxAppearing = false`) same as 1st mode, but instead of liking images, this will post comments automatically.
 - 2 (`appBoxAppearing = true`) same again, but if you get an box in the bottom that offers you to try Instagram on your phone, this will disable the box.
+- 3  going to follow people and like images as much as defined in `howmanypeopletofollowpersession` using hashtag defined in `hashtag` and will repeat this as many times as defined in `sessionCounter` with pauses which time is defined in seconds `pauseBetweenSessions`.

 # Important